khananov/TestParserXml/README.md

 $ mvn clean package
 ```

 3. Create a database.
-Create and populate a table using the script init_db.sql, located in the src/main/resources folder.
+Create and populate a table using the script init_db.sql, located in the ./scripts/sql folder.
 4. Configure logging and database connection parameters in the application's configuration file - configuration.properties, located in the src/main/resources folder.

 ### Running the Application

-The application should be executed from the command line, specifying the function to be performed and the XML file name:
+The application should be executed from the command line (or use scripts in ./scripts folder), specifying the function to be performed and the XML file name:

 1. **Exporting Data to an XML File:**